karpikpl/aisearch-openai-rag-audio-communication-services/AzureCommunicationServices.md

 Deploy to Azure using `azd up` and following instructions [here](./README.md#deploying-the-app).

+> [!WARNING]
+> After deploying the infrastructure, to to Azure Communication Services and either buy a phone number ($2 / month) or start a free trial.

 > [!INFORMATION]
 > By default deployment configures ACS with `app/backend` application.
 To change how incoming call is handled
 > go to ACS -> Events -> incoming call webhook -> change the endpoint to either `call automation`, `backend` apps or devtunnel host when in local development.